Inventua/nucleus-core/Nucleus.Special.Modules/Nucleus.OAuth.Client/Documentation/OAuthClient.md

   }]
 ```

-> The Google, Facebook, Twitter and Microsoft Account services are straightforward to set up, and only need the client id and client secret that you generate using the
+> The Google, Facebook, Twitter and Microsoft Account services have pre-configued default settings, so you only need to configure the client id and client secret that you generate using the
 OAuth service's web site tools.
 [Click here](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social#setup-login-providers-required-by-your-application)
 for instructions on how to use their web sites to generate client credentials.
 Most OAuth services need for you to enter your Redirect URI, which is
 `https://your-site/extensions/oauthclient/callback/providerName`, where providerName is the name of an entry in your configuration file, or is the type of an
 OAuth provider entry which does not have a name.

+> The Twitter OAuth2 service does not return the user's email address.
+If you need the user's email address, don't allow users to login using Twitter.

 > The Nucleus OAuth Server example above uses the generic `OAuth` provider, which can also be used to use other OAuth services.